paulkarpenko/us-code-ui/uscode/title-34-crime-control-and-law-enforcement/chapter-201-victim-rights-compensation-and-assistance.md

 Pub.
 L. 107–56, title VI, § 621(e), Oct.
 26, 2001, 115 Stat.
 371, provided that: “Amounts transferred to the Crime Victims Fund for use in responding to the airplane hijackings and terrorist acts (including any related search, rescue, relief, assistance, or other similar activities) that occurred on September 11, 2001, shall not be subject to any limitation on obligations from amounts deposited to or available in the Fund, notwithstanding— “(1) section 619 of the Departments of Commerce, Justice, and State, the Judiciary, and Related Agencies Appropriations Act, 2001 [section 1(a)(2) [title VI, § 619] of Pub.
 L. 106–553, formerly set out as a note below], and any similar limitation on Fund obligations in such Act for Fiscal Year 2002 [see Pub.
 L. 107–77, title VI, § 619, Nov.
 28, 2001, 115 Stat.
 802, formerly set out as a note below]; and “(2) subsections (c) and (d) of section 1402 of the Victims of Crime Act of 1984 ([42 U.S.C.
 10601](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section10601&num=0&edition=prelim)) [now [34 U.S.C.
 20101](./chapter-201-victim-rights-compensation-and-assistance.md#section-20101)].”

 #### Limitation on Amounts Available for Obligation
 Pub.
+L. 117–103, div.
+B, title V, § 510, Mar.
+15, 2022, 136 Stat.
+145, provided in part that: “Notwithstanding any other provision of law, amounts deposited or available in the Fund established by section 1402 of chapter XIV of title II of Public Law 98–473 ([34 U.S.C.
+20101](./chapter-201-victim-rights-compensation-and-assistance.md#section-20101)) in any fiscal year in excess of $2,600,000,000 shall not be available for obligation until the following fiscal year.”

+Similar provisions were contained in the following prior appropriation acts:

+Pub.
 L. 116–260, div.
 B, title V, § 510, Dec.
 27, 2020, 134 Stat.
-1277, provided in part that: “Notwithstanding any other provision of law, amounts deposited or available in the Fund established by section 1402 of chapter XIV of title II of Public Law 98–473 ([34 U.S.C.
-20101](./chapter-201-victim-rights-compensation-and-assistance.md#section-20101)) in any fiscal year in excess of $2,015,000,000 shall not be available for obligation until the following fiscal year”.

-Similar provisions were contained in the following prior appropriation acts:
+1277.

 Pub.
 L. 116–93, div.
 B, title V, § 510, Dec.
 20, 2019, 133 Stat.
 2426.